-Langtang region is the closest Himalayan region from Kathmandu.
-Situated on the northern part of Kathmandu, it is a popular trekking destination of Nepal.
+Langtang Trek 7 days is the closes trekking destination from Kathmandu.
+Situated on the northern part of Kathmandu, trekking in Langtang region is among popular destination compared to various destinations like Annapurna, Everest, Manaslu etc. .

 Gosainkunda, Lauri Binayak Pass, Kyanjin Gompa, are some of the major destinations in Langtang.
 Also, the magnificent view of Langtang Lirung, Ganesh Himal, and Manaslu lures trekkers to this part of the world.